xiaomo123zk/MapMatching4GMNS-v0.2.2-master/README.md

-This source code is implemented using the concept of space-time paths and a time geographic method.
+This source code is implemented by Jiawei (Jay) Lu (https://github.com/jiawei92) at Arizona State University, using the concept of space-time paths and a time geographic method.

 Published journal paper:
 Tang, J., Song, Y., Miller, H.J. and Zhou, X., 2016.
 Estimating the most likely space–time paths, dwell times and path uncertainties from vehicle trajectory data: A time geographic method.
 Transportation Research Part C: Emerging Technologies, 66, pp.176-194.